Bobby Lloyd

 Robert "Bobby" Lloyd was born on 1888 in Crickhowell, Wales.
 He was also known by the nickname of "The Hafodyrynys Wonder", was a Welsh rugby footballer who represented Wales in both rugby union and rugby league.
-He played union for Welsh clubs Pontypool and Monmouthshire County as a scrum half back, gaining selection for Wales, before moving to England to play league for Halifax (Heritage № 237), also in the halves, and gaining selection for Great Britain and Wales.
-He died on 18 January, 1930 while in Halifax, England.
+He played union for Welsh clubs Pontypool and Monmouthshire County as a scrum half back, gaining selection for Wales, before moving to England to play league for Halifax, also in the halves, and gaining selection for Great Britain and Wales.
+He died on 18 January 1930 while in Halifax, England.